harshvardhaniimi/personal-website/content/blog/the-question-of-god/2024-01-20-theory-of-mind/index.Rmd

 tags: []
 ---

-One day, a disciple complained to the Buddha about his restless mind.
+One day, a disciple complained to the Buddha about his restless mind, 2500 years ago.
 Buddha told him a parable of a tree and the monkey.
 In the story, a monkey climbs a tree and starts eating its fruits.
 Soon, he thinks another tree might have better fruits, and he jumps to it.